ClemenceKoudossouG/projet-perso-my-little-gamebook-back/README.md

 Or, to start an existing container from the command line, just run `docker compose up`.

-Your application will be available at http://localhost:3000.
+Your application will be available at http://localhost:3000 (assuming the `PORT` variable in the `.env` file is set to `3000`).

+### Running Tests

+To run the tests, use the following command:
+`npm test`

+### Security

+Ensure that the `.env` file is not committed to version control.
+Use the `.env.example` file as a template for setting up environment variables.

 ### Navigating the database